BadChoice/handesk/readme.md

 ## Features
 · Email polling (new tickets and tickets updates)
-· API for creating/updating/fetching tickets/leads so you can display them into your main app
+· Email attachments as ticket attachments (using laravel storage driver) · API for creating/updating/fetching tickets/leads so you can display them into your main app
 · Instant email/slack notifications when tickets are created/updated
 · Everything is unlimited